dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/stripe.md

    [sources.stripe_analytics]
    stripe_secret_key = "stripe_secret_key"# please set me up!
    ```
-1. Substitute "stripe_secret_key" with the value [you copied above](#grab-api-credentials) for secure access to your Stripe resources.
+1. Substitute "stripe_secret_key" with the value [you copied above](#grab-credentials) for secure access to your Stripe resources.

 1. Finally, enter credentials for your chosen destination as per the [docs](../destinations/).

+For more information, read the [General Usage: Credentials.](../../general-usage/credentials)

 ## Run the pipeline